 Busting 4 Myths About Dominican Women

 Misconceptions can cloud your dating process, especially when it comes to intercultural romance.
-Over the years, I’ve heard plenty of stereotypes about Dominican women from clients and online chatter alike.
+Over the years, I’ve heard plenty of stereotypes about Dominican women from clients and online chatter as well.
 Let’s debunk four of the most common myths with insights from my therapy room—because understanding the truth is the first step to a meaningful connection.

 The idea that Dominican women are inherently possessive often stems from cultural passion being misread.
 Jealousy isn’t a Dominican trait; it’s a human one, varying by individual.
 In my practice, I’ve counseled Dominican women who thrive in diverse social circles, trusting their partners fully.
 Take Carla, a 27-year-old client who dated an American expat.
 “I don’t mind his female friends,” she told me.
 “It’s about respect, not control.”
 Passion doesn’t equal insecurity—don’t assume it does.